Student Guide to Learning Online

 The library is open for business and here to help you!

-- As of right now, the building is still open for you to use.
-Check for building hours.
-Beginning April 10, the library building will be closed to all patrons.
+- As of right now, the building is closed, but we’re still here to help.
 Computers, webcams and other technology are available to ASU students in Rooms 111 and 114 of the MCS Building.

 - Online Resources - Whether you’ve moved home or are still in the residence halls, online resources are available to you.